About my region – Outback South Australia

 The Outback region of South Australia covers the north of the state, plus the Eyre Peninsula.
 The region comprises seventeen local government areas and the regional centres of Ceduna, Port Augusta and Port Lincoln.
-The region covers a total area of around 877,753 square kilometres or 89 per cent of South Australia's total area and is home to approximately 84,600 people (ABS, 2011).
+The region covers a total area of around 877,400 square kilometres or 89 per cent of South Australia's total area and is home to approximately 85,100 people (ABS 2018).

 Value of agricultural production

 The South Australia – Outback region has a diverse agricultural sector.
-The most important commodities in the region (refer to figure below) based on the gross value of agricultural production were wheat ($516 million), sheep and lambs ($141 million) and barley ($107 million).
-These commodities together contributed 70 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were wheat ($451 million), barley ($142 million) and wool ($135 million).
+These commodities together contributed 67 per cent of the total value of agricultural production in the region.